1969–70 WHL season

 The 1969–70 WHL season was the 18th season of the Western Hockey League.
 Seven teams played a 74-game schedule, and the Vancouver Canucks were the Lester Patrick Cup champions, defeating the Portland Buckaroos four games to one in the final series.
 The Salt Lake Golden Eagles joined the WHL as seventh team.

+Prior to the start of the season the Vancouver Canucks were purchased by a group that was awarded a National Hockey League expansion team for the 1970–71 season, with plans to move the team to the NHL.